lksv/angular_meta_crud/README.md

 Resource consists of:

+* *fields* (e.g. `first_name`, `surname`, `email`)
 * *actions* (e.g. `list`, `create`, `read`)
-* *fields* (e.g. `first name`, `surname`, `email`)
-* *validations*(?)  - NOTE: not sure, usually validations are bounded to the fields, but sometimes you need validation according several fields (RoR uses :base).
+* *validations* (NOTE: not sure) -  validations are usually bound to the fields, but sometimes you need validations related to several fields (for example Ruby on Rails uses :base).
-* *Form* - this is forms definition.
-Each resource should have different views for different actions (e.g. `show`, `edit`) as well as several views for same action (e.g. "view items as list" vs "view items as grid of icons", or "fast edit", "detail edit").
+* *forms* - This defines structure how model (resource) is presented (rendered) for end user.
+It can be used for forms or parts of views.
+Each resource should have different views for different actions (e.g. `show`, `edit`) as well as several views for the same action (e.g. "view items as list", "view items as "grid of icons" or "fast edit", "detail edit").
-  Probably *Form* should be edit form as well as the template rendered for `show` action (e.g. without the ability to edit) or even teplate renedered for `index` action).
+  Let's use term *Form* for forms as well as the template rendered for `show` action (e.g. without the ability to edit) or even template renedered for `index` action).
 * *Nesting* and routes.
-Resource sould be nested in another resource (e.g. "Project has many Tasks" and inverse "Tasks belongs to Project").
-Nesting resources might or might not reflect the (REST API) URL of the resource.
-Offten nesting of REST APIs URLs reflect the breadcrumb and you can access the same resource by several URLs).
+Resource could be nested in another resource (e.g. "Project has many tasks" and inverse "Tasks belongs to project").
+Nesting of resources may or may not be reflected in (REST API) URLs of the resource.
+Most of the time nesting is reflected in the breadcrumb and you can access the same resource by several URLs.
-* *authorization* Set of rules how to authorize a resource. (e.g. only some users can perform some resource actions => e.g. some users might not see "Edit" button).
-The presented resource view may be dependant on the user roles (e.g. admin see resource view with all fields, operator with almost all and customer with a few particular).
+* *authorization* Set of rules how to authorize a resource. (e.g. only some users can perform some resource actions => e.g. some users are not allowed to edit resource so they should not see "Edit" button).
+The presented resource view is dependant on the user roles (e.g. admin can see resource view with all fields, operator see almost all fields and customer see few particular fields).

 ### Field
 Consist of:

-* Field type (text, string, integer, boolean, association, ...).
-Field type is used for storage the field.
-For instance filed type `text` should be presented as `<textarea>` or wysiwyg to the user.
+* Field type: Some of the field types are text, string, integer, boolean, association, etc. Field type is used for storage of the field content.

   Special field types are associations:
-  * belongs_to association - it should be presented selectbox or create new item.
+  * belongs_to association - it should be presented as selectbox or offer possiblity to create new item.
-  * has_many association - it should be presended as selectbox(multi:
+  * has_many association - it should be presented as selectbox(multiple:
     true) or nested form.

-* Filed preseted type.
-How to present the value to the user in the form. e.g. for string type is should be Richtext, textarea, textline.
+* Filed presented type: How to present the value to the user in the form for example string type could be Richtext, textarea, textline.
+  Filed type `text` could be presented as `<textarea>` or wysiwyg editor to the user.

 * validations
 * read_only
+* virtual_fields(?) - e.g. getter/setter (on the client and the server, or server only).
 * stripping(?) - e.g. spaces are removed form beginning and end of the input.
-* virtual_field(?) - e.g. getter/setter (on client and server, on server only).

-Field behaviour:
+* Field behaviour:
-* visibility could be related to:
+  Visibility could be related to:
   * authorization
   * value of another fields (for Angular lets say "state of the form model")

-The filed attributes are really a lot.
+The filed attributes are really numerous.
 Some of them shoud be more a attributes of the form (e.g. show to show) and some of the model.

 ### Action